 Sheri McIntyre welcome to the podcast.

 It’s lovely to have you here too.
-Now, you’re the first guest I’ve ever had that wears two pairs of glasses at the same time.
+Now, you’re the first guest I’ve ever had who wears two pairs of glasses at the same time.
 And I thought it was just a joke, but it’s not a joke.
 It’s serious stuff.
-Tell me why you need two pairs of glasses at the same time?
+Tell me why you need two pairs of glasses at the same time.

 The first pair fixes that prism, it fixes the eye being out of the right height.
 And then the other pair helps you read like a normal person supposedly.